Seoky99/curriculum/react/class_components/class_based_components.md

 - Learn the structure of a class component and how they are written.
 - How to use props and state in class components.
-- Highlight the uses of `this` in class components.
+- Highlight the use of `this` in class components.

 ### Historical React component patterns